RuidiH/LocalStackExample/README.md

     curl -X GET http://<EC2.IP.ADDRESS.HERE>/item/1

 ### 5. To apply any changes to the server, run the following and go back to Step 1:
+    // If you changed server code
     terraform destroy

+    // Else if changed Infrastructure
+    terraform apply

-    # When there's only a single instance, manually sending over binary using CLI is faster.
+    // When there's only a single instance, manually sending over binary using CLI is faster.

+### 6. When you are done, you might want to:

+    terraform destroy

 #### Notes:

-init-script.sh needs to be in LE instead of CRLF.
+init-script.sh needs to be in LF instead of CRLF.